awsdocs/aws-data-exchange-user-guide/doc_source/jobs.md

 ## Exporting revisions<a name="exporting-revisions"></a>

-Both providers and subscribers can export revisions of a product to an S3 bucket that they have permissions to access\.
+Both providers and subscribers can export revisions of a data set to an S3 bucket that they have permissions to access\.

 AWS Data Exchange supports configurable encryption parameters when exporting revisions to Amazon S3\.
 In your export job details, you can specify the Amazon S3 server\-side encryption configuration you want to apply to the exported objects\.
 You can choose to use server\-side encryption with Amazon S3\-Managed Keys \(SSE\-S3\) or server\-side encryption with KMS keys stored in AWS Key Management Service \(SSE\-KMS\)\.
 For more information, see [Protecting data using server\-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html) in the *Amazon Simple Storage Service Developer Guide*\.